Up to 50% off sofas & mattresses — limited‑time deals.

 Which Interior Define sofa felt most balanced day to day?

-Sloan felt the most adaptable for switching between upright sitting, casual work, and relaxed viewing without constantly adjusting posture.
+Sloan was the easiest model to move between upright sitting, casual work, and relaxed viewing without constantly resetting your posture.

 Which one is best for long movie nights?